Who makes the first move to mediate?

 Either side can suggest to mediate, often setting out the benefits of mediation.
 If a party is not responding to the suggestion, we can make contact in a neutral capacity to gauge whether they are in fact willing to mediate.

 How do you decide whether to mediate?

 Either you or the Court or the other side may suggest mediation.
 Once the suggestion to mediate is made, a decision is required whether to mediate or not.
 There are lots of factors which influence each party’s decision whether to mediate; time, money, cost, perceived likelihood of settlement, desire to find a solution.
-The list includes a multitude of factors.
 If you would like to talk through your decision whether to mediate, get in touch with us.